-Beginning in Fall 2004, a Bachelor of Science degree program with a major in Computer Science will be available.
-This new program is jointly offered by the College of Science (COS) and the College of Information Technology and Engineering (CITE).
+A Bachelor of Science degree program with a major in Computer Science is jointly offered by the College of Science (COS) and the College of Information Technology and Engineering (CITE).
 For administrative purposes, student applications and records will be housed in CITE.